-The Department of Agriculture estimated that the expenditures a middle-income, husband-wife family of three would incur to raise one additional child from birth in 2005 to age 17 would be \$250,530.
+The Department of Agriculture estimated that the expenditures a middleincome, husband-wife family of three would incur to raise one additional child from birth in 2005 to age 17 would be \$250,530.
 In what way does this estimate illustrate the economic way of thinking?
 Would the Department's estimate be an example of microeconomic or of macroeconomic analysis?
 Why?

-Case in Point: The Financial Payoff to Studying Economics
+Case in Point: Opportunity Cost with The Simpsons